mattvideoproductions/Codex-SPLAT/README.md

 This repository contains a small physics based prototype using [Pygame](https://www.pygame.org/) together with [Pymunk](http://www.pymunk.org/).
-It started as a platformer skeleton but now shows a single hexagon that can be moved around with the keyboard or the mouse.
+It started as a platformer skeleton but now shows a single circle that can be moved around with the keyboard or the mouse.
 Feel free to extend it further.

 ## Requirements